Rei-SwitchBot/faq/en-us/Hub 3.md

 Please consult the corresponding brand's customer service for information on how to add other brand products to Apple Home.
 Video: https://youtu.be/RtuDIwddU2Y

+---
+### How to Display Local Weather on SwitchBot Hub 3 Screen

+Set the Weather Forecast for your Hub 3 in the following order:
+- Launch SwitchBot app and log in.
+- Tap your Hub 3.
+- Tap "Displayed Info".
+- Enable "Weather Data".
+SwitchBot App -> Profile -> Manage Home -> Home where your Hub 3 is located -> Set up home location Once completed, the Hub 3 will update the weather forecast for the next 12 hours every 12 hours starting from the time it was added to the app.
+This includes weather conditions such as snow, rainy, overcast, cloudy, clear, light snow, and drizzle.

+---
+### How Often Is the Local Weather on SwitchBot Hub 3 Screen Updated?

+1. You can set the Weather Forecast for your Hub 3 in the following order:
+- Launch SwitchBot app and log in.
+- Tap your Hub 3.
+- Tap "Displayed Info".
+- Enable "Weather Data".
+- SwitchBot App -> Profile -> Manage Home -> Home where your Hub 3 is located -> Set up home location
+2. Once completed, the Hub 3 will update the weather forecast for the next 12 hours every 12 hours starting from the time it was added to the app.
+This includes weather conditions such as snow, rainy, overcast, cloudy, clear, light snow, and drizzle.